flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/pedestal/rmp.md

     - Rotating controls
         - Turning the knob clockwise increases the volume of the audio signals from the navigational aid.
-        - Decrease Volume: Turning the knob counterclockwise decreases the volume.
+        - Turning the knob counterclockwise decreases the volume.

 ### NUMERIC KEYS